Fjakob/high-frequency-cloud-robotics/README.md

 1. the IP of the robot PC
 2. The run time
 3. whether you want to use TDPA
-4. if you use TDPA, the passivity augmentation constant `eta`
+4. if you use TDPA, the position drift compensation gain and the passivity augmentation constant `eta`
 5. the control gains of the impedance controller
 6. whether you want to use force control and the force control PI gains